adityag16/MIPS-Simulator/README.md

 # MIPS-Simulator

 This is a C++ implementation of the MIPS 32 ISA as part of a project for the Electronic and Information Engineering Year 2 course at Imperial College London.
-The simulator is build according to the following specfication https://github.com/m8pple/arch2-2019-cw
+The simulator is built according to the following specfication https://github.com/m8pple/arch2-2019-cw

 To construct the simulator use command:
 `make simulator`